timothyrusso/timothyrusso/README.md

 [![MasterHead](https://raw.githubusercontent.com/timothyrusso/timothyrusso/main/images/banner.png)](https://github.com/timothyrusso)

-🖐️ I’m an aspiring software developer with a background in eCommerce, QA, Project Management and Trade Marketing.
+🖐️ I’m an aspiring software engineer with a background in eCommerce, QA, Application Delivery Management, Project Management and Trade Marketing.
 I have a bachelor’s degree in Economics and Business Management and now I’m studing to become a web developer through an online coding bootcamp called Practicum by Yandex.
 I’m a curious person, I love to read technical documentation and I like to experiment with new technologies.
 Now coding is my passion and my new professional career focus.
 My experience gives me a solid foundation of problem solving and agile skills.
-My objective is to become a professional web developer in the next 3 years.
+My objective is to become a professional developer in the next 3 years.

 📚 Focusing on expanding my knowledge of React ❤️